 To comply with the CIF Scholastic Eligibility Policy (CIF Statute 205), Stevenson School has the following expectations in order to determine academic eligibility for interscholastic sports.

 CIF allows that probationary period to be up to “one semester” in length and students may remain athletically eligible during that time.
-At Stevenson School, the probationary period will last until the next set of grades (either mid-term indicator grades or end of trimester transcript grades).
+At Stevenson School, the probationary period will last until the next set of grades (either mid-term indicator grades or end of semester transcript grades).
 If a student does not meet the eligibility requirement (GPA greater than 2.0 on a 4.0 scale) at the mid-term, they will be declared athletically ineligible for the remainder of that season.
 If they do not meet the eligibility requirement at the end of that term, they will be declared ineligible for the following athletic season.

 If a student's grades meet the eligibility requirement at the mid-term indicator period, they may continue on probation in that season, but it is only term end “transcript” grades that will determine eligibility or probationary status for the following season.
 As per CIF regulations [CIF 205 B (3)], summer course work may not be included to calculate GPA in order to determine eligibility.